pbatard/EfiFs/README.md

   * [_gcc_] Go to the `src` directory and run `make` or `make install`.

 * __Testing__:
   The Visual Studio solution automatically sets QEMU up to run and test the drivers (by also downloading a sample image for each target file system).
-Note however that VS debugging expects a 64-bit version of QEMU to be installed in "C:\Program Files\qemu\".
+  Note however that VS debugging expects a 64-bit version of QEMU to be installed in `C:\Program Files\qemu\`.
-  If that is not the case, please edit .msvc\debug.vbs accordingly.
+  If that is not the case, please edit `.msvc\debug.vbs` accordingly.

   For testing with gcc, make sure you have at least one disk with a target partition using the target filesystem, that is not being handled by other EFI filesystem drivers.
   Then boot into the EFI shell and run the following:
   * `load fs0:\<fs_name>_<arch>.efi` or wherever your driver was copied
   * `map -r` this should make a new `fs#` available, eg `fs2:`